saleh1312/mediasoup-course/video-conf/taskList.md

 2. Optionally add listeners
 3. on.connect listener
     - Triggers on .consume()
-4. resolve the newTransport
+4. return the newTransport
 ### Consume!
 1. New file for createConsumer
-2. emit consumerMedia to server
+2. emit consumeMedia to server
+### Server: consumeMedia
+1. Find the producing client with the pid (could be audio or video)
+2. Confirm we can consume with canConsume
+3.